kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 {{< /note >}}

 When a `deny all` network policy is defined, it is only guaranteed to deny TCP, UDP and SCTP connections.
-For other protocols, such as ARP or ICMP, the behaviour is undefined.
+For other protocols, such as ARP or ICMP, the behavior is undefined.
 The same applies to allow rules: when a specific pod is allowed as ingress source or egress destination, it is undefined what happens with (for example) ICMP packets.
 Protocols such as ICMP may be allowed by some network plugins and denied by others.